Set up Sophos Firewall Site-to-Site IPsec VPN

 host 172.16.10.25 and host 10.20.30.15

-For VPN troubleshooting, it is important to check both directions.
-Outgoing packets without a reply usually indicate a return-path, NAT or peer-side problem.
+For VPN troubleshooting, check both directions.
+Outgoing packets without replies usually indicate a return-path, NAT or peer-side problem.

 ipsec statusall